Tima-prog2023/FlexLang/README.md

 </div>

 # FlexLang
 FlexLang - my mini programing language.
-FlexLang is intended to be a scripting and object-oriented programming language.
+FlexLang is intended to be a scripting, functional and object-oriented programming language.
 But so far its functionality is very small...but FlexLang will constantly evolve

 The source code of the FlexLang programming language interpreter will be completely rewritten, using traditional standards for creating interpreters.
 These updates will be included in version 1.1.